fbpx

 Line Up A Ride

-Whichever way you decide to hike, schedule a pick-up at your end point before you leave, and have a plan in case you need to bail out.
+Whichever way you decide to hike, we recommend hiking back to your vehicle, or scheduling your pick-up well before you leave.
+During the busy late summer and early fall seasons, shuttles can be 100% booked and unavailable for same-day pick-up.
+Have a plan in case you need to bail out early.
 There are no regular transportation options available around either terminus, and cell reception is limited in many sections of the trail—especially as you get to the northern end

-Visit our Shuttles and Parking page to review additional transportation options for your trip.
+Visit our Parking and Shuttles page to review additional transportation options for your trip.

 Arrange Camping

-Camping in undesignated areas (stealth-camping) is strictly prohibited along the entire trail.
+Camping in undesignated areas (stealth- or dispersed-camping) is strictly prohibited along the entire Trail.
 Plan to stay in one of the 94 SHT campsites along the trail.

 Camping in the City of Duluth